Goobley/DexRT/status.md

 - Storage is as [z, x] or [z, y, x]
 - These correspond to probes v, u in 2D, and w, v, u in 3D.
 - Indexing as wave typically implies the member of a batch, and la the index into the wavelength array
+- ks for sparse spatial index
+- tile_idx is the index of the contiguous cartesian block, block_idx is the index _within_ the block.

 Weird Issues